 Users in a large facility use AD DS to locate and use printers on a regular basis.
 Suitable file access patterns must be in place before this move.
 Microsoft’s Universal Print – cloud-based printing – is a good solution to provide printer location and eliminate printer driver installation.

 Many organizations use on-premises resources for endpoint management (GPOs, Citrix, SCCM, etc.) to managed devices in the organization.
 Methods and services must be found to supplement these services as users move to being cloud-first or cloud-only.

-Migrating from AD/Hybrid-Joined to Azure AD-Joined
+Migrating from AD/Hybrid-Joined to Microsoft Entra ID-Joined

 - Users can start with a fresh build as part of the regular upgrade cycle.